onesoft-sudo/sudobot/docs/getting-started.md

 This will create the necessary tables for you inside the database.

-## Configuration&#x20;
+## Configuration

 Now it's time to configure the bot.
-Now, SudoBot comes with the config files bundled already, but you should edit them.&#x20;
+Now, SudoBot comes with the config files bundled already, but you should edit them.

 **Step 1.** Open up `config/config.json` and you have two options:

 Remove everything inside of the file, and just put an empty object `{}` inside of that file and save it if you don't want to configure anything and just want the default settings.
 Or,

 Manually set the settings inside of the file.
-If you're following along this documentation and have ran the script `generate-config-schema.ts` (previously specified [here](getting-started.md#cloning-the-project-and-setting-up)), then when you edit the file, you can remove everything inside of the file, and put the following JSON object inside of that file:&#x20;
+If you're following along this documentation and have ran the script `generate-config-schema.ts` (previously specified [here](getting-started.md#cloning-the-project-and-setting-up)), then when you edit the file, you can remove everything inside of the file, and put the following JSON object inside of that file:

 ```
 {